tracer-x/TracerX-examples/README.md

   This is the same as executing `make <example_name>.tx` for all examples.

-- To run a single example, e.g., addition.c in the basic directory using Z3 solver but without interpolation:
+- To run a single example, e.g., addition_safe1.c in the basic directory using Z3 solver but without interpolation:

-  `make addition.klee`
+  `make addition_safe1.klee`

 - And for in addition to running Z3 solver without interpolation but additionally generating coverage statistics, run instead:

-  `make addition.kleecov`
+  `make addition_safe1.kleecov`

-- To run a single example, e.g., addition.c in the basic directory using STP solver and without interpolation:
+- To run a single example, e.g., addition_safe1.c in the basic directory using STP solver and without interpolation:

-  `make addition.stpklee`
+  `make addition_safe1.stpklee`

 - And for additionally generating coverage statistics using STP solver backend and without interpolation, run instead:

-  `make addition.stpcov`
+  `make addition_safe1.stpcov`

-- To build an LLVM IR file of `addition.c`:
+- To build an LLVM IR file of `addition_safe1.c`:

-  `make addition.ll`
+  `make addition_safe1.ll`

 - To clean the directory: